 Childe Hassam.
 American, 1859–1935.
 Headland at Appledore, 1907.
 Oil on cradled panel.
 25 1/4 in x 30 in; 64.1 cm x 76.2 cm.
 Bequest of Priscilla Mason, class of 1935.

-**This work will be displayed in May 2013 as part of the Framework exhibition in the third floor alcove.
-Also available by appointment with the Collections Manager/Registrar **
+**This work is on view through February 9, 2014 as part of the Framework exhibition in the third floor alcove.**

 Headland was bequeathed to SCMA by Priscilla Mason, class of 1935.
 It was formerly owned by her mother, to whom it was given by a relative as a wedding gift in 1909, two years after it was painted.
 Priscilla Mason dedicated most of her working life to the graduate program of the School for Advanced International Studies (SAIS) in Washington, D.C., which later became part of Johns Hopkins University.
 She was active as a philanthropist, establishing the Priscilla Mason Funds for Public Service at SAIS, and was an early supporter of Smith’s Engineering program.

 Smith student apprentices in the Museum’s frame restoration program, headed by Chief Preparator Bill Myers, will create a stylistically appropriate frame for Headland at Appledore.
 The painting, with its new frame, will be featured in the annual Framework exhibition showcasing the students’ projects in May 2013.